Fally Ipupa: 2016–2017: Tokooos album and tours

 Tokooos was released on 7 July 2017 by Elektra France, a subsidiary of Warner Music France.
-It marked a departure from Ipupa's previous work, venturing into urban music.
-The album comprised 18 tracks, with a range of styles from Congolese rumba, French hip hop, R&B, and Afro-pop.
+The album entered the SNEP Top Albums at number 28 in July 2017, which was Ipupa's first appearance on the French album chart, and climbed to number 21 on Belgium's Ultratop Albums.
+In France, it spent 23 weeks on the Top Albums 200, reaching a peak position of 28.
+Tokooos marked a departure from Ipupa's previous work, as it ventured into urban music.
+The album comprised 18 tracks, with a range of styles from Congolese rumba, French hip hop, R&B, and ndombolo.
 The album's title derived its name from the Lingala word kitoko, signifying something good and exuding a positive aura.
 Building on this concept, Ipupa coined the term "Tokooos music" to describe his new artistic style and musical philosophy.
 In an interview with a BET Buzz affiliate in France, Ipupa stated that, "On my fourth album, I wanted to create a bridge between Kinshasa and Paris; I have done it all in Africa, but I would like to win this French market."
 On Tokooos, Ipupa experimented by singing some tracks entirely in French, whereas his previous material had mostly been sung in Lingala.
 The album included guest artists such as R. Kelly, Booba, MHD, Naza, KeBlack, Wizkid, Aya Nakamura, and Shay.
 As part of its promotion, he was invited to Frédéric Musa's urban show Planète Rap on Skyrock from 10 to 14 July.

 Two tours were organized for Tokooos, collectively known as the Tokooos Tour, with approximately fifty concerts held in various international cities.
 The first leg commenced on 2 September 2017 in Lomé, Togo, and concluded on 19 February 2018 in Los Angeles.
 Ipupa capped off 2017 by winning the title of "Best International Artist of the Year" in the Skyrock 2017 awards.
 The second leg of the tour, held from March to August 2018, included concerts and showcases across African countries and Europe.
+In October 2020, Tokooos crossed the 50-million-stream mark on Spotify, and that month, it was certified gold by SNEP, with sales exceeding 50,000 copies.
+Ipupa became the first Kinshasa-based artist and the first solo act from Central Africa to receive a SNEP gold certification, while Tokooos also became the second Central African album to earn a SNEP gold disc after Bisso Na Bisso's Racines in 1999.
+On 10 May 2023, it became his first album to be certified platinum by the Centre National de la Musique, after sales topped 126,133 units.
+Africa Music & Charts awarded the album a sextuple-diamond certification, making it the most certified album by a solo artist.